 US Census data tells us that 50% of families who rise above the federal poverty line drop back below it within five years.
 This means short-term solutions don’t work.
 It’s not enough to help our neighbors rise above the poverty line.
 There are many investments being made across the country that are working to support family stability and opportunities to earn sustainable income.
 We can scale these investments to work in Philadelphia.

-By working with 100,000 people to help them increase and stabilize their incomes, we are creating an expanded economy for all of us as people experiencing poverty earn more money and contribute more.
+By working alongside people to increase and stabilize their incomes, we are creating an expanded economy for all of us as people experiencing poverty earn more money and contribute more.
 These contributions support a larger tax base, neighborhood improvement, reducing crime, workforce expansion, and more dollars to invest in education.